el-tor/.github/profile/readme.md

 ### Libraries

 - **libeltor**: A Rust-based fork of libtor, designed to embed a fully operational `eltord` daemon within projects, with fallback capabilities for standard Tor network integration.
 [GitHub Repository](https://github.com/el-tor/libeltor)
-- **LNI**: The Lightning Node Interface library provides a unified interface for connecting to CLN, LND, Phoenixd, and other implementations.
+- **LNI Remote**: The Lightning Node Interface Remote library provides a unified interface for connecting to CLN, LND, Phoenixd, and other implementations.
 It includes bindings for Rust, Android, iOS, and JavaScript (Node.js, React Native).
 [GitHub Repository](https://github.com/lightning-node-interface/lni)

 ### Testnets